-- talk with you about your medical history.
-This includes signs you may have noticed, any health conditions, medications that you are taking, and whether you smoke or drink alcohol - order diagnostic tests, which may include scans.
+- Talk with you about your medical history.
+This includes signs you may have noticed, any health conditions, medications that you are taking, and whether you smoke or drink alcohol. - Perform a physical examination by feeling and looking inside your throat and neck. - Order diagnostic tests, which may include scans.

-Not everyone will need to have every test for laryngeal cancer.
+Not everyone will need to have every test for hypopharyngeal cancer.
 Your doctor will recommend the tests that are right for you.